Learning to Read at East Sheen Primary School

 (Phonics Programme: Read, Write, Inc.)

-Learning to read is one of the most important educational steps for our children - reading underpins almost all aspects of the curriculum.
-So at East Sheen Primary School we focus lots of energy, time and enthusiasm to help all our pupils become successful readers.
-We want children to love reading and to continue to do so throughout their lives.
+Learning to read is one of the most important educational steps for our children - reading underpins almost all aspects of the curriculum and research shows it is the most accurate prediction of future success in education.
+As a result, at East Sheen Primary School, we focus lots of energy, time and enthusiasm to help all our pupils become successful readers who love reading and to continue to do so throughout their lives.

 Children begin to learn to read in the first term of Reception through the teaching of letter sounds (phonics).
 We deliver our phonics teaching through a scheme called, ‘Read Write Inc’.
 Lesson by lesson children learn a new sound in a quick-paced interactive session.
 They also develop the skill of blending the sounds together to read or say words.
 Each session is resourced to support the visual, aural and kinaesthetic (or active) learner.